geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Why is it taking five milliseconds to copy a kilobyte?

 **Nimlgen** [00:31:17]
-Yeah, we...
+Yeah, we..
 Like the raw Carpus right now is a bit slower on QCOM compared to the OpenCL.
 Like, OpenCL Carpus at seven gigs a second and we do five gigs a second.
 And that's because the caching, I mean, we use, I think, the wrong caching scheme.